kernel-community/convo-app/README.md

 4. `npx prisma migrate dev`: syncs your local db with the prisma schema
 5. `npm run data-reset`: resets the db (useful for later too)
 6. `npm run dev`

+Please reach out if you're looking to set up the app locally and need guidance (https://t.me/probablyangg)